-Tune in for All This Jazz on Saturday the 17th at 10pm, right here on Public Radio 89.5-1.
+Tune in for the next installment of All This Jazz, which takes flight at 10pm Central on Saturday the 2nd on Public Radio 89.5-1.

 We'll offer a terrific show from our archives that includes music by Steve Kuhn, Clifford Jordan, Shirley Horn, Kevin Mahogany, Bud Powell, Louis Armstrong, Bill Evans, and Steve Davis.
 (And then some.)

 Join us here on Public Radio 89.5-1 for the next edition of All This Jazz, on Saturday the 26th beginning at 10pm Central.

 For our second-hour theme, we'll offer More Great Jazz CDs from 2012.
 Tune in for outstanding music from Ravi Coltrane, Michael Formanek, Eric Reed, Medeski Martin & Wood (shown here), Charles Mingus, and many others.

 It's modern jazz, both recent and classic; it's All This Jazz.